-The Blackhouse centres the African-NZ experience.
-Sharing stories, observations, music, history, news, interviews, business news, politics, & events from our diverse communities in Aotearoa.
-This platform centers the African New Zealand story.
+The Blackhouse centres the African-Heritage & Black Diaspora experience in Aotearoa.
+Sharing stories, social observations, music, history, news, interviews, politics, & events from our very diverse communities in Aotearoa.
+The Blackhouse broadcasts Every Saturday, 3-4pm on Wellington Access Radio.

 Nani Host: Is an artist & entertainer born in Hawaii and living in New Zealand.
 She pursues a number of personal projects to advance and broaden her skills; ranging from illustration and contemporary design, to live performance featuring original music and dance.